2 Days Traversing Taormina

 Managó Ceramiche Siciliane

-After you’re feeling re-energized following your gelato-fueled sugar rush, finish up your retail therapy for today by perusing shelves upon shelves of traditional Sicilian pottery.
+Once you’re feeling re-energized following a gelato-fueled sugar rush, finish up your retail therapy for today by perusing shelves upon shelves of traditional Sicilian pottery.
 If you only leave Taormina with one item, this should undoubtedly be it, but even if your wallet is hurting after your initial stroll down Corso Umberto I consider this stop a historic inquiry into the lore of the island!
-Walk three minutes back the way you came down Corso Umberto I, turning left onto Via di Giovanni until you reach Managó Ceramiche Siciliane.
+Walk 3 minutes back the way you came down Corso Umberto I, turning left onto Via di Giovanni until you reach Managó Ceramiche Siciliane.

 Another common motif is the “pigna” or pine cone, which represent good fortune, abundance, and fertility.
-Often seen as a protective charm, the pine cone was originally associated with Dionysus, the god of wine, fertility, and rebirth in Greek mythology, and this symbol was often carried on a staff by his followers to symbolize the god’s immortality and divine power.
-In Sicilian homes, ceramic pine cones are often displayed as a sign of welcome hospitality in the entrances of homes, balconies, and gardens, or as a talisman to ward off evil spirits.
+Often seen as a protective charm, the pine cone was originally associated with Dionysus—the god of wine, fertility, and rebirth in Greek mythology—and this symbol was often carried on a staff by his followers to symbolize the god’s immortality and divine power.
+In Sicilian estates, ceramic pine cones are often displayed as a sign of welcome hospitality in the entrances of homes, balconies, and gardens, or as a talisman to ward off evil spirits.

-Respecting these antique traditions and their associated folklore, this particular ceramic shop sells hand-painted wares from Caltagirone, Santo Stefano di Briga, Palermo, and Sciacca.
-No matter which piece catches your eye, you’re sure to be entranced by the vivid blue, yellow, and green intricate designs reflecting the island's diverse range of rulers including the Greek, Roman, Arab, Norman, and Spanish civilizations.
-I bought a matching Moorish head salt and pepper shaker set along with a pine cone piece to place on my desk back at home!
+Respecting antique traditions and their associated folklore, this particular ceramic shop sells hand-painted wares from Caltagirone, Santo Stefano di Briga, Palermo, and Sciacca.
+No matter which piece catches your eye, you’re sure to be entranced by the vividly intricate designs reflecting the island's diverse range of previous cultural influences including Greek, Roman, Arab, Norman, and Spanish civilizations which once ruled.
+I bought a matching Moorish head salt and pepper shaker set along with a pine cone piece to place on my desk!

 Pro Tip: